 Just as the gentleman said to me earlier, we ended up back on a road and passed the junction where I was lost earlier.
 It felt like we were going the wrong way.

 We met some guys walking their dog on the road.
 They said we were on the right path, so we walked a bit further until we found another waymarker just off the road to the right.
 This took us back down to the coast again!

 It could easily be missed with the overgrowth.
 If you pass the bus stop on this road then you’ve walked too far, turn back and you’ll see the coastal route on the corner.

 The next part was a mix of boardwalk steps and dirt path, all downhill.
 It was slippery at parts because of the rain.

 We had to walk along the rocky coastline first.
-Then it was an alternate mix of boardwalk and a rocky seaweed covered shore, for about two kilometres.
+Then it was an alternate mix of boardwalk and a rocky seaweed covered shore for about two kilometres.
 I loved the new boardwalk but the shore line was bumpy and slippery.
-Our aching legs felt every step today.
+Our legs felt every step today.

 I think I would have enjoyed this part more if I could have seen more of the Holy Isle.
 A scenic view is always a welcome distraction when you’re in pain.

-We were both pleased to see Lamlash ahead, but it still looked so far away…
+We were both relieved to see Lamlash ahead, but it still looked so far away…